United States Customs House and Court House (Galveston, Texas): Building Juneteenth history

+Historic building photos

 Architecture

 The U.S. Custom House in Galveston is a simply detailed Classical Revival, two-story, brick building located near the waterfront in Galveston.
 The most notable features are the projecting double gallery on the west facade and the inset double galleries on the longer, north and south facades.
 The exterior walls are hard-fired, red-brown bricks with tan bricks used as accents around the corners and doorjambs.
 The prominent location at the southeast corner of Twentieth and Post Office (Avenue E) Streets emphasizes its importance to Galveston's shipping-based economy.

 Nearly all the original decorative elements on the exterior of the building are cast iron including columns, cornices, balustrades, dentils, entablatures, and window architraves.
 These elements from the specifications and designs of the original architect Ammi B. Young, were made in New York City and shipped to Galveston.
 The first-story galleries have Ionic columns set on a granite base.
 An entablature extends completely around the building separating the first and second floors.
 The piano nobile is larger in height, and the galleries contain taller, Corinthian columns and a cast-iron balustrade.
 A classically inspired balustrade caps the building.

 The interior of the building is H-shaped in plan and was originally designed to provide space for the Customs Service and the Post Office.
 Extant original elements include the elaborate cast-iron, double-return stair leading to the second floor.
 The stair's ornamental newel posts have an acanthus motif and fluted shafts set on octagonal bases.
 The cast-iron risers are pierced with a circular fret design.

 In 1917 the U.S. Custom House was converted for use as a Federal courthouse and a courtroom was created on the second floor.
 The U.S. Custom House survived the Civil War and various disasters including the 1885 Galveston Fire, the Great Galveston Hurricane of 1900, Hurricane Carla in 1967, and a boiler explosion in 1978 that resulted in the closing of the second floor for almost two decades.
 Although these events required extensive repairs and renovations, the U.S. Custom House's fireproof construction ensured the survival of its most significant stylistic elements.

 In 1998 a public-private partnership was established between the U.S. General Services Administration and the Galveston Historical Foundation to allow for the restoration of the building by the Galveston Historical Foundation for use as its headquarters and historic preservation resource center.
 Assisted by private donations, the careful and sensitive rehabilitation included the removal of 1960s dropped ceilings, the restoration of the second floor, and the removal of the non-original interior wood shutters.
 The Galveston Historical Foundation formally moved into the refurbished U.S. Custom House in June 1999.